The fall and the rise of Weyl gauge theory

 for suitable values of coefficients $a_{0,1,...11}$ as functions of physical couplings in eq.(\ref{f}) \cite{WDBI}.

-Weyl geometry and the action $(-\det A_{\mu\nu})^{1/2}$ generated automatically a unique regularisation not only for the $d=4$ Weyl action (as in (\ref{W})), but now also for the $d\!=\!4$ SM action, while respecting both SM and Weyl gauge symmetry in $d\!=\!4\!-\!2\epsilon$.
-Given this symmetry, the theory is again Weyl-anomaly free.
-We see again that for a $d=4$ WDBI action of WG+SM all one has to do is to analytically continue $d=4 \ra d\!=\!4\!-\!2\epsilon$, but {\it no regulator} field/scale is needed.
-The SM and Einstein-Hilbert action and $\Lambda\!>\!0$ are recovered as before (in the absence of SM), in the spontaneous broken phase of Weyl gauge symmetry, with Riemannian geometry restored below $\sim M_p$, after massive $\omega_\mu$ decouples.
-If $d=4$, the leading order of (\ref{f}) is the quadratic action of SM in WG (SMW).
+Weyl geometry and the action $(-\det A'_{\mu\nu})^{1/2}$ generated automatically a unique regularisation not only for the $d=4$ Weyl action (as in (\ref{W})), but now also for the $d\!=\!4$ SM action, while respecting both SM and Weyl gauge symmetry in $d\!=\!4\!-\!2\epsilon$.
+Given this symmetry, the theory is Weyl-anomaly free.
+We see again that for a $d=4$ WDBI action of WG+SM all one has to do is to analytically continue $d=4 \ra d\!=\!4\!-\!2\epsilon$, but {\it no UV regulator} is needed.
+The Einstein-Hilbert action and $\Lambda\!>\!0$ are recovered as before (in the absence of SM), together with SM action, in the spontaneous broken phase of Weyl gauge symmetry.
+Riemannian geometry is restored below $\sim M_p$, after massive $\omega_\mu$ decouples.
+The leading order of (\ref{f}) is the SMW action of SM and quadratic gravity in WG.